 This article written by my colleague Rob Candler, now at UCLA, is an oldie but a goodie with lots of tips about grad school:

 - R.N.
 Candler, “Stuff Most Students Never Ask About Grad School,” IEEE Potentials, vol. 24, pp. 4-10, 2005.

 If you are interested in our lab for research, it is a good idea to reach out to current students in the lab to learn more about what they do.
 I always consult with them first in designing rotation projects for new students.
-I encourage all new PhD students to do 2-3 rotation projects before choosing a lab, it helps you get to know us and what we do, to learn a set of new skills, and helps us get to know you and determine if there is a project in our lab that fits your interests for a PhD.
+I encourage all new PhD students to do at least two rotation projects before choosing a lab, it helps you get to know us and what we do, to learn a set of new skills, and helps us get to know you and determine if there is a project in our lab that fits your interests for a PhD.